106: The Crawling Hand

 See above note on catching thieves.
-Lee Press-On Nails are a brand of artificial women’s fingernails; they are made by Lee Pharmaceuticals.
+Lee Press-on Nails—artificial fingernails with an adhesive backing—were advertised constantly with low-budget TV commercials during the 1980s.
+While similar products are still available, Lee Press-On Nails, and their maker, Lee Pharmaceuticals, are no more.
 See above note on Lubriderm.
 Isotoner gloves were first manufactured in 1910 by the Aris Glove Company and are currently made by Totes-Isotoner.

 A contraction of the popular phrase “Keep on truckin’.”
 It first appeared in the 1930s song “Trucking My Blues Away” and became popular again in the 1970s, thanks in large part to songs of that name by Eddie Kendricks, Dave Dudley, and others.
 In 1968 cartoonist R. Crumb created an image of a casually slouching man stepping out, with the phrase above him.
 The image became wildly popular, appearing without his permission on shirts, posters, and more.
 He took many of the biggest violators to court, but was never able to claim all of the money he was due.

 A reference to the guessing game Charades.
 A person acting out a word, title, person, etc., is not allowed to speak and therefore performs various hand gestures to get people to guess the first word, second word, etc., giving clues about what it may sound like, and so on.

 Play-Doh face, Play-Doh face.